cscorley/dissertation/chapters/1_introduction/2_motivation.md

 @Biggers-etal_2014 were the first to explore the parameters of a LDA-based FLT.
 Unfortunately, these findings for model training parameters may not directly apply to a LDA-based DIT.
 Further, there is no work on optimal configurations when using a topic model for two tasks.
-There is also evidence in the literature that different configurations may be better suited for different tasks [@Marcus-Poshyvanyk_2005; @Abadi-etal_2008].
+There is also evidence that different configurations may be better suited for different tasks [@Marcus-Poshyvanyk_2005; @Abadi-etal_2008].

-Likewise, we must also make choice with respect to corpus construction, as LDA can achieve higher performance by adjusting certain elements of a corpus [@Biggers-etal_2014] or by increasing and decreasing the importance of certain elements of the corpus [@Bassett-Kraft_2013].
+Likewise, we must also make choices with respect to corpus construction, as LDA can achieve higher performance by adjusting certain elements of a corpus [@Biggers-etal_2014] or by increasing and decreasing the importance of certain elements of the corpus [@Bassett-Kraft_2013].
 While we do not have enough source code in changesets to extract fully parsed elements -- such as comments, identifiers, literals, and so on -- we do have structure in the changeset itself in the form of the `diff` (see Figure \ref{fig:diff}).
 That is, we have lines removed and added that represent the change, and also lines for context for where the change is to be applied.